ShipDandy/jojosBazaar/README.md

 ## ShipStation Custom Store Example

-The purpose of this app is to illustrate the basic concepts of the creating a custom store integration with ShipStation.
+The purpose of this app is to illustrate the basic concepts of creating a custom store integration with ShipStation.

 ###### What is a Custom Store?

-Custom stores allow for the creation of a connection to ShipStation that helps automate the passing of order information.
+Custom stores allow for the building of a connection to ShipStation that helps automate the passing of order information.
 On the user's end an API endpoint is set up to act as an intermediary between their marketplace and ShipStation.
 The endpoint methods that a custom store user are responsible for creating should be able to respond to API requests from ShipStation with the presentation of order information or the ingestion of shipping information.
 Order information will be delivered and received using an XML format.

 ###### GET Requests